Hermann Fellner

-Hermann Fellner (20 December 1950 – 17 May 2020) was a German politician, representative of the Christian Social Union of Bavaria.
+Hermann Fellner (20 December 1950 – 17 May 2020) was a German politician, representative of the Christian Social Union in Bavaria.
 He was a member of the Bundestag of Germany.

-Fellner was in its youth chairman of the local federation of the Young Union Ehenfeld - Massenricht.
+Fellner was in its youth chairman of the local federation of the Young Union Ehenfeld – Massenricht.
 During his studies he was active in the Ring Christlich-Demokratischer Studenten.
 In 1980, Fellner moved into the German Bundestag as the youngest member of parliament at the time as a direct representative of the Amberg constituency.
 He was a member of the German Bundestag until 1990.
 During this time, he held the office of domestic policy spokesman for the CSU state-group (Landesgruppe), among other things.